bfxdev/OBS/Scripting-Tutorial-Halftone-Filter.md

   data.params.palette_gamma = obs.gs_effect_get_param_by_name(data.effect, "palette_gamma")
 ```

-The next addition is a helper function to set the size and texture effect parameters according to a simple logic, i.e. if the texture object is `nil`, then its size is set to _(-1,-1)_ such that the shader is able to recognize it:
+The next addition is a helper function to set the size and texture effect parameters according to a simple logic, i.e. if the texture object is `nil`, then its size is set to _(-1,-1)_ such that the shader is able to recognize it (and note the use of the [`vec2`](https://obsproject.com/docs/reference-libobs-graphics-vec2.html) OBS object):

 ``` Lua
 function set_texture_effect_parameters(image, param_texture, param_size)